laddie132/Match-LSTM/README.md

 R-NET(paper)|72.3|80.6

 > - 'bp' refers to bidirectional ptr-net
-> - 'linear' refers to linear initial pointer-net
+> - 'linear' refers to linear initial pointer-net with FC layer
 > - 'pooling' refers to attention-pooling inital pointer-net
 > - 'R-NET-45' refers to R-NET with hidden size of 45